dsp-jetpack/JetPack/doc/deployment_guide.md

 ```

-### Scripted RHOSP Sanity Test
+### Scripted RHOSP sanity test

 As an alternative to manually testing your deployment script, we provide sanity_test.sh, which tests all of the basic functionality.

 **To run the sanity test script:**

-1. Log into the Director Node using the user name and password specified when creating the node.
+1. Log into the director node using the user name and password specified when creating the node.

 2. Review the pilot/deployment-validation/sanity.ini file, and modify the parameters as appropriate for your environment.
 If using OVS-DPDK, set the value for

     ```bash
     ovs_dpdk_enabled= to True.
     ```

 	> Note: The sanity test generates the public/private SSH key pair using the name specified in sanity.ini in the sanity_key_name parameter.
 The public key is named ~/ <sanity_key_name>.pub, and the private key is named ~/<sanity_key_name>.

 3. From your home directory, execute the sanity_test.sh script: